gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 # special loop system for lists

 However, in C#, there is one more loop system for iterable objects like arrays, lists or dictionaries.
 It’s `foreach` statement.

+When we iterate a list of strings with `for` statement, it's like below:

 ```
 string[] enemies = { "Bowser", "Dr. Eggman", "Ganon",  };